aptech/docs/docs/order.rst

-setcolmetadata
+order
 ==============================================

 Purpose
 ----------------

-Reorder a matrix based on user specified ordering.
-Relocates *column* to the beginning of the dataset in the order in which the variables are specified.
+Reorder a matrix based on user-specified ordering.
+Relocates *columns* to the beginning of the dataset in the order in which the variables are specified.

 Format
 ----------------
 .. function:: x_new = order(x, column)

     :param x: data.
 Must have metadata.
-    :type x: NxK matrix
+    :type x: NxK dataframe

-    :param column: variables to be moved to first J columns in the matrix.
+    :param columns: variables to be moved to first *J* columns in the dataframe.
-    :type column: Jx1 vector or string array
+    :type columns: Jx1 vector or string array

-    :return x_meta: reordered data with the first J columns containing the columns in *column*, in the order they are input.
+    :return x_meta: reordered data with the first J columns containing the columns in *columns*, in the order they are input.
-    :rtype x_meta: NxK matrix
+    :rtype x_meta: NxK dataframe

 Examples